-Our activities are carried out through our five business segments:
+Our activities are carried out through our four business segments:

-- Liquids Pipelines, which consists of pipelines and terminals in Canada and the U.S. that transport and export various grades of crude oil and other liquid hydrocarbons. - Gas Transmission and Midstream, which consists of investments in natural gas pipelines and gathering and processing facilities in Canada and the U.S. - Gas Distribution and Storage, which consists of natural gas utility operations, the core of which is Enbridge Gas Inc., which serves residential, commercial and industrial customers throughout Ontario.
-This business segment also includes natural gas distribution activities in Quebec.
+- Liquids Pipelines consists of pipelines and terminals in Canada and the U.S. that transport and export various grades of crude oil and other liquid hydrocarbons. - Gas Transmission consists of our investments in natural gas pipelines and gathering and processing facilities in Canada and the U.S., including U.S. Gas Transmission, Canadian Gas Transmission, U.S. Midstream and other assets. - Gas Distribution and Storage consists of our rate-regulated natural gas utility operations, which serves residential, commercial and industrial customers in Ontario, Quebec, Ohio, North Carolina, Utah, Wyoming, and Idaho as well as Wexpro Company (Wexpro), which develops and produces natural gas reserves on behalf of Enbridge Gas Utah, Enbridge Gas Wyoming, and Enbridge Gas Idaho.
+Our distribution systems, which are supported by storage and compression assets, carry natural gas from the point of local supply to customers across North America.

-- Renewable Power Generation, which consists primarily of investments in wind and solar assets, as well as geothermal, waste heat recovery and transmission assets.
-In North America, assets are primarily located in the provinces of Alberta, Ontario and Quebec, and in the states of Colorado, Texas, Indiana, Ohio and West Virginia.
-In Europe, we hold equity interests in operating offshore wind facilities in the coastal waters of the United Kingdom, France and Germany, as well as interests in several offshore wind projects under construction and active development in France and the United Kingdom. - Energy Services, which provide physical commodity marketing and logistical services to North American refiners, producers and other customers in Canada and the U.S.
+• Renewable Power Generation consists primarily of investments in wind and solar assets, as well as equity interests in geothermal power and power transmission assets.
+In North America, assets are primarily located in the provinces of Alberta, Ontario and Québec, and in the states of Colorado, Texas, Indiana, Ohio and West Virginia.
+In Europe, we hold equity interests in operating offshore wind facilities in the coastal waters of the United Kingdom, France, and Germany, as well as interests in several offshore wind projects under construction and active development in France and the United Kingdom.